LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 She was distracted, dismissive, unprofessional and even insulting during the apppointment.
 Given that I have a strong clinical work background and know how to speak up for myself at a doctor's office, I realized that this unacceptable experience occurred so that I would write this page to help the tens of millions of people who do not know how to handle bad doctors and/or realize what they should look for in knowng when it is time to find a new one.

-As in any field, there are always going to be professionals who treat others with respect and those who don't.
-Unfortunately, there are some docs whose egos exceed all else; they are under the wrongful and delusional impression that they deserve respect simply because they have M.D. after their name.
+Unfortunately, there are many doctors and surgeons whose egos usurp all else; they are under the wrongful and delusional impression that they deserve respect simply because they have M.D. after their name.

-As a result, they don't give respect to their patients, and often, to anyone they believe to be "inferior" to them.
+As a result, they don't give respect to their patients, and often, to anyone that they believe to be "inferior" to them.

-Kind of like wealthy people who think (wrongly) that their money gives them class.
-Uhhhh no, it doesn't.
-Class is purely behavioral based; and like good health, it can be learned, but not bought.
-The poorest of the poor can possess class, and the richest of the rich, not.
+Class is purely behavioral based; and like good health, it can be learned, but never bought.
+The poorest of the poor can possess class, and the richest of the rich, be quite classless.

-A doctor's respect or lack thereof, is evident in both direct and indirect ways.
 For instance, if a dr. constantly runs 2 hours (or more!) behind schedule, he/she could care less about you and your time.

 Emergencies do happen, so notice that I said "constantly".
 If your doc runs behind as the exception, not the rule, give them the benefit of the doubt that it couldn't be helped.